Additional Exams

 When do I need to take additional exams?

-If a document certifying completion of secondary education does not meet the requirements of the Recruitment Resolution (criterion 1), you must take extra exam in missing subject.
+If a document certifying completion of secondary education does not meet the requirements of the Recruitment Resolution (criterion 1), you must take an extra exam in the missing subject.

 If you do not take the exam, then you cannot participate in recruitment for the 6-year Medicine Program at the Medical University of Warsaw.